ArielRin/DeFiDerbyRaceDappContract/readme.md

 # Horse Racing Smart Contract

-This Solidity smart contract, named `HorseRacing`, allows users to participate in horse races by entering with a specified quantity of tickets.
+This Solidity smart contract, named `DeFiDerbyBNB`, allows users to participate in horse races by entering with a specified quantity of tickets.
 The contract is designed to be managed by an owner who has control over creating races, opening and closing them, setting ticket costs, and declaring winners.

 ## How to Interact with the Smart Contract